Tony Awards has stars — and those usually far from spotlight - NewsBreak

 Tony Awards has stars — and those usually far from spotlight

-NEW YORK — (AP) — Darren Criss' favorite night of the year has arrived.
-It's the Tony Awards.
-"I'll never shut up about the Tonys.
-I love the Tonys," he says.
+Darren Criss ' favorite night of the year has arrived.
+It's the Tony Awards .
+“I’ll never shut up about the Tonys.
+I love the Tonys,” he says.

 Criss will not only be watching the Tonys on Sunday, he'll also be working.
 He's co-host with Julianne Hough of a one-hour pre-Tony celebration at Radio City Music Hall, and he's even written an original song about the show that he'll perform, revealing “a bit of my nerdy proclivities.”